Back to Kohler Guides

 Symptoms

-• Faucet turns on randomly without anyone near it
+• Faucet turns on randomly with nobody near

-• Water drips from spout when faucet should be off
+• Water drips from the spout when it should be off

-• Batteries drain within weeks instead of months
+• Batteries drain in weeks instead of months

-• Blue sensor light blinks rapidly or does not light at all
+• Blue sensor light blinks rapidly or not at all

-• Faucet works manually but not in touchless mode
+• Works manually but not in touchless mode

 Recognize these?
 Here's what usually causes it.